 Some important news for users of The Photographer’s Ephemeris (TPE) for Desktop: on 2 September 2014, Google will switch off the Google Maps for Flash API.
 On that date TPE for Desktop will stop working.

-When TPE for Desktop was first launched in 2009, we still lived in a pre-iPad world and Steve Jobs had yet to write his thoughts on Flash.
+When TPE for Desktop was first launched in 2009, we still lived in a pre-iPad world and Steve Jobs had yet to write.
 Building on Adobe AIR provided a convenient cross-platform technology that allowed users on Windows, Mac and Linux to run the same application.

 Since then, the popularity of Flash has declined significantly and Adobe AIR was repurposed towards mobile development.
 It has served TPE for Desktop well, but it’s time for a change.

 Happily, this hasn’t come as a total surprise!
 We have a new TPE for Desktop ready to step into the breach.
 The new TPE web app is already live and available at app.photoephemeris.com.
 You can start using it right now.
 We’re keeping it in Beta until September 2nd, and will continue to refine it over the coming weeks as you send us your feedback.